 The list begins with orchestral works, then moves through chamber and instrumental, and finishes with vocal.
 All of these lists are, of course, subjective, but every recording here has received the approval of Gramophone's critics and are artistic and musical benchmarks.
 So if you want to hear Schubert performance at its best, this list is the perfect place to start.

-Apple Music subscribers can enjoy the Schubert: Greatest Recordings playlist that accompanies this feature and can also listen to most of the albums listed while reading the reviews.
+Apple Music subscribers can enjoy the Schubert: Greatest Recordings playlist that accompanies this feature.

 Berlin Philharmonic Orchestra / Karl Böhm